Giving parents a choice. Giving children a chance.

 The application process for NEW scholarships for the 2019-2020 school year is now open!

 New families interested in applying for scholarships for the 2019-20 school year can pre-apply here now.
 Submitting an application is not a guarantee of an award.
-New families will be notified by August, 2019 if they are awarded scholarships.
+New families will be notified in writing if they are awarded scholarships.

 How does the application process work?

 After the pre-application is processed, if you are eligible and funds are available, CSF will contact you via email to complete the full application process, which includes submitting financial documents (1040 tax form and/or other proof of 2018 income).

 Families already using a CSF scholarship/s will receive an email inviting them to renew the scholarship for the 2019-2020 school year.

 The deadline for returning families for the 2019-2020 school year is May 1, 2019.
 Please do not complete the application for new families if you already have a CSF scholarship.